beartype/beartype/README.rst

        return text[:-1]  # this is frankly outrageous

-Coming up: *shocking revelation that cheaters sometimes prosper.*
+Coming up: *shocking revelation that cheaters actually prosper.*

 Cheatsheet
 ==========